 This was written by Jim Peterik

 , who was the group's guitar player and lead singer.
-He told us how the song came together:
+He told Songfacts how it came together:

 "On April 9, 1968 while I was waiting to see one of my favorite groups, The Turtles, at Riverside Brookfield High School in the Chicago Suburb of Riverside, my eyes wandered to the girl standing in front of me - she was a vision in knee socks and orange culottes - long silky hair and huge blue eyes.
 As I was trying to screw up the courage to say hello, she turned to me and said, 'Aren't you Peterik?'
 Turns out she had seen the Ides Of March a month previously when we opened for the New Colony Six at Morton West High School.
 I said, 'Yeah,' and from there the conversation just seemed to flow.
 Never had I met a girl I had so much in common with.
 Karen and I sat together at the show, and by 'Happy Together